Scenic mountain view with forested hills and blue distant mountains beneath a partly cloudy sky.

 Therapy Approach

-We all have blind spots, aspects of our selves or our identities that cause us to do things for reasons we do not quite understand.
-Maybe we are drawn to the wrong people, make bad decisions, struggle to find motivation, or can't seem to connect the dots that make up a happy or fulfilling life.
-As a licensed psychologist, my approach to therapy is "psychodynamic," oriented towards helping people understand the "whys" in how they live their lives — why am I drawn to the wrong people, why do I make bad decisions, what motivates my thinking and behavior?
+As a licensed psychologist, my approach to therapy is "psychodynamic," oriented towards helping people understand the "whys" in how they live their lives.
+Why am I drawn to the wrong people?
+Why do I make bad decisions all the time?
+What motivates my thinking and behavior?

 Get in Touch